FindLiad/Human-Resources-Data-Visualization-Dashboard/README.md

     <div class="story-copy">
       <h3>Context</h3>
       <p>
-        A global client was struggling to unify HR data scattered across multiple systems—talent acquisition, payroll, performance, and compliance—making workforce planning reactive and error-prone.
+        A global client was steering its workforce blind!
-        Leadership wanted to use data to inform DEI, hiring, and layoff decisions, but the lack of a single source of truth introduced high regulatory and financial risk.
-I was brought in to design and deliver an enterprise HR analytics dashboard.
-My task was to balance customer expectations for flexibility with my company’s requirement to deliver a secure, scalable tool that could standardize decision-making across stakeholders.
+        Payroll, talent, compliance, and performance data lived in silos—no single source of truth.
+Executives wanted clarity for layoffs and hiring, finance needed precision, and HR demanded DEI insights.
+Without it, every decision carried financial and regulatory risk.

+        I stepped outside my scope to design an HR analytics dashboard that united fragmented systems into a single, trusted tool—one powerful enough to guide DEI, headcount, and cost planning at scale.
       </p>
     </div>
     <figure class="story-img-wrap">